YassineMahjoub841/steam-reception-analysis/README.md

 1. What does the review-score landscape look like across Steam's most-played games?
 2. Does price predict how well a game is received?
-3. Does playtime track reception — do beloved games keep players longer?
+3. Does playtime track reception ?
 4. Which genres are Steam players kindest to?
 5. Which games deliver the most hours per dollar?
 6. Can we cluster the top 1,000 into recognisable **archetypes** (lifestyle giants, cult indie darlings, controversial megahits, etc.)?